KingJA/ActivityBus/README.md

 ActivityBus
 ---
 ActivityBus provides a simple annotation-based API,generates a helper class to transfer various types of data between Activities and from Activity to Fragment,in order to keep your code clean and your job efficient.
-CLICK THE ***STAR***  if it's useful for you.

 Diagrammatize
 ---